 ISO 27001 is an information security management system (ISMS) international standard that provides a comprehensive set of requirements for maintaining confidentiality, integrity and availability of data.
-Lexmark has ISO 27001 certification for its worldwide Managed Print Services ISMS and its Lexmark Print Management SaaS offering.
+Lexmark has ISO 27001 certification for its worldwide Managed Print Services, Predictive Services and Cloud Configurations Services.
 Lexmark services certified under ISO 27001 are provided in accordance with ISO 27001 standards or alternative standards that are substantially equivalent to ISO 27001.
 Lexmark's ISMS is managed by a chief information security officer who is supported by a team of information security professionals.

-Lexmark designs products to meet ISO/IEC 15408 Common Criteria Certification, an international standard on security capabilities.
+Lexmark designs products to meet ISO/ IEC 15408 Common Criteria Certification, an international standard on security capabilities.
 Lexmark is committed to validating this design through both the IEEE 2600 family of standards and the U.S.-based National Information Assurance Partnership's (NIAP's) Hard Copy Device Protection Profile (HCDPP).